On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Main results

-The following example shows that the assumption on the invertibility of $A$ cannot be neglected, if we restrict to functions on $\Hinf(\Cp)$. \begin{example} Let $-B$ be the generator of the bounded analytic semigroup $S$ with $0\in\rho(B)$.
-Assume that the $\Hinf(\Cp)$-caclulus is not bounded, thus, there exists $f\in\Hinf(\Cp)$ such that $f(B)$ is unbounded.
+The following example shows that the assumption $0\in\rho(A)$ cannot be neglected, if we want to study estimates of the form \eqref{eq:int1} for $f\in \Hinf(\Cp)$. \begin{example} Let $-B$ be the generator of the bounded analytic semigroup $S$ with $0\in\rho(B)$.
+Assume that the $\Hinf(\Cp)$-calculus is not bounded, thus, there exists $f\in\Hinf(\Cp)$ such that $f(B)$ is unbounded.
 Such examples exist even on Hilbert spaces, see e.g.\ \cite{BaillonClement91} or Section \ref{sec:diagop}.
 Then, $A=B^{-1}$ is bounded, sectorial of the same angle as $B$, see \cite{haasesectorial}, and has dense range.
 Thus $g(A)$ is defined by the $\Hinf$-calculus for sectorial operators for $g\in\Hinf$ in some sector.
-Furthermore, by the \textit{composition rule}, see \cite[Proposition 2.4.1]{haasesectorial}, we have that for $h=(z\mapsto z^{-1})$,
+Furthermore, by the \textit{composition rule}, see \cite[Prop.~2.4.1]{haasesectorial}, we have that for $h=(z\mapsto z^{-1})$,